el-bob-o/FFXIAddons-1/DynaDShardHelper/README.md

 - 0 = Say
 - 4 = Party Chat

-## ddsh testDrop "itemName" "name in watchlist" "item2 - optional"
+## ddsh testDrop "itemIds"

-Test a drop.
+Simulates stuff dropping into treasure pool.
+Pass in itemIds.
+For more than one, use comma to seperate different ids.

->ddsh testDrop "Voidtorso: RDM" RDM
+>ddsh testDrop 9609,9609

-Print out all players who registered as RDM job

-> ddsh testDrop "Voidtorso: RDM" MNK

-Do nothing since it's the wrong job
+9609 is Torsoshard: RUN so will print list of people for registered for RUN.

 ## ddsh add "chatMessage" "senderName"